 Despite its relatively bright outlook, Uber is subject to the same laws of gravity that govern all stocks, if not more so.
 As the energy, transportation, and food and beverage sectors go, so goes Uber.
 Although a slump in one sector isn't fatal, a broader economic downturn or recovery that turns anemic could lead to a bumpy road for the ridesharing leader.

-Smart investors will do what smart investors always do: Research the company to determine its future prospects to see whether it's a good fit for a diversified portfolio based on a long-term buy-and-hold strategy.
-As a widely held stock, any risks Uber poses can be offset through investments in one of the 200-plus ETFs that own a piece of the company.
+Smart investors will research the company to determine its future prospects to see whether it's a good fit for a diversified portfolio based on a long-term buy-and-hold strategy.
+As a widely held stock, any risks Uber poses can be offset through investments in one of the 300-plus ETFs that own a piece of the company.

 FAQ